magneticio/vampkubistdocs/BASIC_TUTORIAL.md

 ```

 This will return the underlying virtual service.
-If you exposed the service internally you can also verify that the kubernetes service has been created bu running
+If you exposed the service internally you can also verify that the kubernetes service has been created by running

 ```shell
 kubectl get service vs1 -n=kubist-demo